What’s the Buzz

 How will I know if I am neurodivergent?

-If you've noticed that how you think or learn affects your daily activities, it's best not to do a self-diagnosis.
+If you've noticed how you think or learn affects your daily activities, it's best not to do a self-diagnosis.
 Instead, seek the advice of a medical professional.
 They can help you assess and diagnose any existing neurological conditions.

 Is it possible to cure or treat neurodiversity?